benface/tailwindcss-children/README.md

 </ul>
 ```

-The above depends on the order of the generated CSS, so make sure to add the `default` variant *after* the `children` one in the array of variants.
+The above depends on the order of the generated CSS, so make sure to add the `default` variant *after* the `children` one in the array of variants (as well as the `hover` variant after the `children-hover` variant if you want to override a `children-hover:` utility, etc.).